Women in Mexico: Spanish era

 The division of social classes was essential and such divisions were expressed through the attire worn by individuals.
 Elite and upper-class women could afford expensive textiles imported from Spain.
 Due to the strong system of racial hierarchy, known as the sistema de castas, women tended to dress in accordance with their level of wealth and racial status.
 The racial hierarchy divided society first through separating the República de Españoles, which was the Hispanic sphere encompassing Spaniards, (Españoles) both peninsular- and American-born; Mestizos (mixed Español and Indian); Mulatos (mixed Negro and Español); Negros (Africans); and offspring of further mixed-race pairings.
 Regardless of the social status of Indian women, she would dress in compliance with Indian customs.
-Wealthy females were able to purchase superior materials for clothing.
+Wealthy women were able to purchase superior materials for clothing.

 The importance placed upon social class caused purity of blood to become a factor in regards to marriage.
-Women were affected by these policies as it was required for both men and women to submit documents proving their blood purity.
+Women were affected by these policies as it was required for both men and women to submit documents proving their racial purity.
 European men sought elite Mexican women to marry and have children with, in order to retain or gain a higher status in society.
 Problems that occurred with providing documentation in blood purity are that males were the ones who were called as a witness.
 Women rarely were able to defend their purity and had to rely on men from the community.

 Regardless of social class, women in eighteenth century Mexico City usually married for the first time between the ages of 17 and 27, with a median age of 20.5 years.
 Women were inclined to marry individuals belonging to the same social group as their fathers.

 Education for women was surrounded by religion.
-Individuals believed that girls should be educated enough to read the bible and religious devotionals, but should not be taught to write.
+Individuals believed that girls should be educated enough to read the Bible and religious devotionals, but should not be taught to write.
 When girls were provided with an education, they would live in convents and be instructed by nuns, with education being significantly limited.
 Of all the women who sought entry into Mexico City's convent of Corpus Christi, only 10 percent of elite Indian women had a formal education.